Parque de la Paloma: Facilities

+The park's amenities include landscaped gardens with flower beds and ornamental trees, a lake, wildlife areas, including animals like peacocks and rabbits, a cactus area with hundreds of plants, a children's playground, benches and grassy picnic areas, and walking paths.

 Community and events

-Parque de la Paloma plays a vital role in the local community by hosting a wide range of events throughout the year.
-These include outdoor concerts, cultural festivals, environmental workshops, and community sports activities.
-The park is also frequently used for educational programs on nature conservation, further underlining its importance as a public resource in Benalmádena.
+The park hosts events including outdoor concerts, cultural festivals, environmental workshops, and community sports activities.
+The park is also often used for educational programs on nature conservation.

 Location

-Parque de la Paloma is centrally located in Benalmádena, making it easily accessible by public transportation.
-Visitors can reach the park via Benalmádena train station or by using local bus routes, and ample parking is available for those arriving by car.
+Parque de la Paloma is centrally located in Benalmádena.
+Visitors are able to reach the park using local bus routes, via the Benalmádena train station or by car.